Vanilla-OS/custom-image/README.md

 - `includes.container`: The files included in this directory are added by default to your image to the specified location.
 (It also contains ABRoot's configuration file)
 - `modules`: This directory contains the modules that are used to customize the image.
 You can add your own modules to this directory.
 - `recipe.yml`: This file contains the recipe for the image.
 It specfies the base image, modules and other fields to be present in the custom image.

-## Getting Started

-- First, click on the "Use this template" button in top right corner, then from the drop down menu select "Create a new repository".
-This would create a new repository with the same files and directories as this repository.
-- Go to Settings -> Actions -> General and ensure "Allow all actions and reusable workflows" are enabled.
-- Now, clone the repository to your local machine and let's start customizing your image.
-You can also use the github online editor if you prefer.
-- Open the `vib-build.yml` workflow file and replace the custom image name with an image name of your choosing in line 11.
-- Open the `recipe.yml` file and replace the image name and ID with your image name and ID in line 2 and 3.
-- Now, perform your additions and modifications to the recipe as per your requirements.
-- Optionally, add your own modules to the `modules` directory and add them in the package-modules includes in `recipe.yml`.